racedisparityaudit/style-guide/a-z.md

 Avoid.
 Use ‘state-funded mainstream schools’ instead.

-### Major race groups

-Avoid this phrasing.
-Use 'broad ethnic groups' instead.
-(The website collects data on ethnicity, not race, and the terms ‘major’ and ‘race’ are both potentially inflammatory.)

 ### Males and females

 Avoid unless you’re using ‘male’ or ‘female’ as an adjective, for example ‘10% of male offenders’.